 This article first appeared in the Practical Apologetics column of the Christian Research Journal, volume 24, number 1 (2002).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 There is no need to paint a word picture describing the horrors of 11 September 2001.
 The images will forever be emblazoned on our collective consciousness.
 Americans have long considered their country impervious to the atrocities of terrorism.
 To awake to a headline that screamed “DAY OF EVIL” was unthinkable.

 This was precisely the condition of a man described by Jesus in Luke 16.
 One day he lived in pampered luxury, purple linen caressing his skin; the next he was in eternal torment.
 As an affluent nation woke up too late to the reality of terrorism, so too this affluent narcissist woke up too late to the reality of eternal conscious torment.
 Too late he perceived the unbridgeable chasm between heaven and hell.
 Too late he proposed to be a witness to his brothers.
 Too late he postponed repentance.
 Too late, too late, too late.

 As I watched the twin towers of American invincibility and ingenuity crumble and collapse, I could not but pray that this would be a catalyst to arouse Western Christians from our luxury-induced stupor and incite us to rush to the aid of those trapped within the ruins of sin-sick souls.
 Even as I write, I am reminded of the words of Christ regarding those who perished when the tower of Siloam crashed down upon them: “Do you think they were more guilty than all the others living in Jerusalem?
 I tell you, no!
 But unless you repent, you too will all perish” (Luke 13:4–5).